 Windows users may use the built-in wireless utility to connect to a wireless network.
-For specific operations, please go to To connect using Windows built-in wireless utility.
+For specific operations, please go to 3.3 To connect using Windows built-in wireless utility.

-3.1 To connect using TWCU
+3.1 To connect using TWCU (TP-LINK Wireless Configuration Utility)

 1. After installation, the utility configuration page will automatically pop up on the screen.
-If the utility page does not pop up, you can also launch the utility by double-clicking on the icon on your desktop or the icon in your system tray.
+If the utility page does not pop up, you can launch the utility by double-clicking on the screen icon on your desktop.